 All in all, Louvre Abu Dhabi will receive approximately 300 loans of artwork from major French institutions for its opening year.
 These loans will complement the new museum's already growing permanent collection, from which 160 masterpieces were on display at a highly successful exhibition ('Birth of a Museum') at the Louvre in Paris during the summer of 2014.

-Leading up to the eagerly anticipated opening of Zayed National Museum in 2016, TCA Abu Dhabi, in collaboration with the British Museum, staged an enthralling exhibition at Manarat Al Saadiyat, ' A History of the World in 100 Objects' in early 2014.
+Leading up to the eagerly anticipated opening of Zayed National Museum, TCA Abu Dhabi, in collaboration with the British Museum, staged an enthralling exhibition at Manarat Al Saadiyat, ' A History of the World in 100 Objects' in early 2014.
 The narrative that unfolded in the exhibition continued to contemporary times and to the celebration of today's objects, such as Emirati student Reem Al Marzouqi's prototype foot-controlled car.
 Through exhibitions like this, TCA Abu Dhabi aims to place the Zayed National Museum in the context of the Middle East and the wider world, while encouraging the development of a cultural dialogue that will promote and celebrate the position of the UAE within the global community.

 Acquisitions for the permanent collection at the Guggenheim are also providing opportunities for exploration and dialogue: 'Seeing Through Light' exhibition, which opened at Manarat Al Saadiyat in November 2014, showcases 16 contemporary works from the Guggenheim Abu Dhabi collection, as well as two pieces on loan from the institute in New York.
 The exhibition gives visitors a glimpse of what they can expect to experience in the museum in terms of diversity in culture, themes and media.
 In conjunction with the exhibition, public programmes, film screenings, adult and youth workshops, and performances by several leading contemporary artists whose works are now part of the permanent collection of the museum will be presented.